Liberty Hall in Downtown Tyler Texas

 The City of Tyler purchased the building in 2008 for $180,000, and subsequently renovated it using donations of over $1 million.
 Major support was provided by The Genecov Group of Tyler.

-The Liberty is once again home to memory-making events and entertainment after it was converted into Liberty Hall and re-opened in September 2011.
+The Liberty, at 103 E. Erwin, is once again home to memory-making events and entertainment after it was converted into Liberty Hall and re-opened in September 2011.

-In addition to the Liberty Theater, downtown Tyler was also the location several other movie houses such as the Tyler Theater, Arcadia, Queen, Majestic, Joy and Palace.
-On the outskirts of Tyler were drive-in theaters such as the Starlight, the Crest, and the Apache.
+In addition to the Liberty Theater, downtown Tyler was also the location of several other movie houses such as the Tyler Theater, Arcadia, Queen, Majestic, Joy and Palace.

 ![]() |